danieljoachims/piScheduler/piSchedule.setup.md

    __Time Delta__

-   An absolute date/time value can be changed with a delta time, this can be added or substracted from the absolute time value.
+   An absolute date/time value can be changed with a delta time, this can be added or subtracted from the absolute time value.
 Also with an absolute time a random time can be added, that way on/off time points can be varied from day to day.

    __Sunrise/Sunset__